 PB, 320 pages

 What do you get when you cross Captain America with alternate history and secret Nazi science?
 Rick Barry’s The Methuselah Project.
-This novel tells the intertwining stories of Captain Roger Greene, a U.S. airman shot down over

 The waters of William’s River run swift and cold.
 It rushes around huge boulders, cresting in white spray and moves swiftly onward.
 It looks deceptively shallow, but is deep and very swift-moving.
-Rhododendrons line the bank, and dip down to the water.

 My Dear Readers,